How to Interview for Soft Skills (Guide)

 - Delegating tasks effectively

 Critical thinking is the friend of data, metrics, and analysis.
-People who apply this skill make well-reasoned arguments based on fact, without emotion involved, using:
+People who apply this skill make well-reasoned arguments based on fact, without any emotion involved, using:

 - Logic – Critical thinkers can consider a situation from every angle and use logic to develop a solution to a problem.